FontysResIT/ResIT/src/api/README.md

 ## Update API Docs

-1. Rrun `swag init --ot go,yaml` in this current folder
+1. Run `swag init --ot go,yaml` in this current folder
 2. New swagger documentation can now be found in the `/docs` folder

 _Read [swaggo](https://github.com/swaggo/swag) docs for more info_